How To Use Massage Gun Attachments

 How to Use:

 Move along the entire length of your upper back and shoulders at a moderate pace for 30 seconds to activate the muscles.
-To promote recovery and relaxation, slowly move along the upper back for 2 minutes.
-For best results, use a lower to medium speed and light to moderate pressure.
+Slowly move along the upper back for 2 minutes to promote recovery and relaxation.
+Use a lower to medium speed and light to moderate pressure for best results.

 Best Suited Attachment: